-Twenty-nine tamariki died from 'non-motor vehicle/non-traffic' incidents ('other pedal cyclist', 'other pedestrian', and 'other land transport') in the years 2014 to 2018.
+Due to low numbers, it was not possible to provide meaningful statistical analysis for fatalities from 'non-motor vehicle/non-traffic' incidents ('other pedal cyclist', 'other pedestrian', and 'other land transport'), so data on fatalities has not been presented for these categories of injury.
+Twenty-nine tamariki died from 'non-motor vehicle/non-traffic' incidents in the years 2014 to 2018.
 Fifteen of these deaths related to 'other pedestrian' injury and 12 related to 'other land transport' injury.
 Of the 'other pedestrian' deaths, 73% (11 out of 15) were tamariki aged 0 to 4 years who died in an off-road collision with a motor vehicle (e.g. driveway runover).